A generalization of Aubin's result for a Yamabe-type problem on smooth metric measure spaces: Yamabe-type problem

 We denote the normalization of $\varphi_{x_0, \tau}$ by

 where

 we used the change of variables in the second equality.
 On the other hand, a computation shows

-For the definition of $\varphi_{x_0,\tau}$, the definition of $\tilde{V}$ and identity \eqref{ecuacion burbujas case} see (5.1), (5.2) and (5.3) in \cite{CaseYamabe}.
-On the other hand, $\tilde{\varphi}_{x_0, \tau}$ is normalized and attains the infimum of the weighted Yamabe quotient, then there exists $\tilde{\tau} > 0$ such that
+The definition of $\varphi_{x_0,\tau}$, the definition of $V$, and identity \eqref{ecuacion burbujas case} correspond to (5.1), (5.2), and (5.3) in \cite{CaseYamabe}, respectively.
+Since $\tilde{\varphi}_{x_0, \tau}$ is a volume-normalized function and attains the infimum of the weighted Yamabe quotient (see Theorem \ref{teoGN}), by Proposition \ref{W y Yamabe tilda} there is $\tilde{\tau} > 0$ such that